 In summary, IEEE 802 standards provide a platform to support the communication requirements of diverse applications across the range of utility operations, and other devices in support of the SmartGrid, eHealth industry, intelligent transportation systems, smart city applications, and general Internet of Things (IoT).

 Citations

-“IEEE 802 recommendations on IEEE 802 related Smart Grid standards”, https://mentor.ieee.org/802.24/dcn/12/24-12-0033-04-0000-package-of-802-smart-grid-standards.docx
+“IEEE 802 recommendations on IEEE 802 related Smart Grid standards”, 2

 NISTRIR 7761 V2, Guidelines for Accessing Wireless Standards for Smart Grid Applications.